Eyevinn/streaming-onboarding/README.md

 - [Quality based encoding:](https://medium.com/@eyevinntechnology/the-road-to-everywhere-by-improving-existing-transcoding-workflows-ac427af68cbd) Introduction to quality based encoding

 - [An ffmpeg tutorial:](https://github.com/leandromoreira/ffmpeg-libav-tutorial) A crash course on how to use FFmpeg

+- [Fun with Container Formats – Part 1:](https://bitmovin.com/fun-with-container-formats-1/) Terminology and the handling of containers in players

+- [Fun with Container Formats – Part 2:](https://bitmovin.com/fun-with-container-formats-2/) MP4 and CMAF container formats

 ## How To Guides